Helpful Hints for Successful Treatment

 Detoxing these dead pathogens is paramount for successful treatment and the following have had success:

 Sweating.
 Your skin is the largest organ and sweating causes impurities to get out of the body.
 There are many ways to sweat including hot baths.
-Putting things like epsom salts in the bath also will give your body needed magnesium which can help with muscle pain.
-Some like to use hydrogen peroxide and/or baking soda or a combination all of these things.
+Putting things like epsom salts in the bath also will give your body needed magnesium which can help with muscle pain. https://madisonarealymesupportgroup.com/2017/09/29/epsom-salts-for-lymemsids/ Some like to use hydrogen peroxide and/or baking soda.
 Depending upon tub size a cup of any of these agents is a good place to start.
 Make sure the water isn’t hot enough to burn but warm enough for sweating.
 Also, drink plenty of good filtered water during the bath.
 Saunas are good as well, particularly infared.
 Exercise is another way to sweat just make sure you don’t overdo it as fighting MSIDS is taxing enough.
 Walking is safe, effective, free, and gets you outside in the fresh air and sunshine.
 If you haven’t exercised much, start by going around the block.
 As you develop more stamina, go further.
 One word of caution: start slowly and see how you respond.
 For some, these hot baths wipe them out.
 If this is a problem for you – perhaps do it at night before bedtime.
 Also, be careful you aren’t dizzy as you don’t want to slip and fall.
 It’s wisest to have someone close by in case you need help.

 Drink plenty of fluids, particularly water.
 Some have squeezed lemon juice into their water for taste and its tonic properties.
 Coffee and green tea have great properties as well – just don’t overdo the caffeine.